monero-project/monero-gui/README.md

 See [LICENSE](LICENSE).

-## Installing Monero-core from a Package
+## Installing Monero Core from a Package

 Packages are available for